The importance of communication when the end is near

 Sex and intimacy

 At this stage of your illness it may be hard to be as sexually close as you have been in the past.
 You may be tired, in some pain, or simply not interested in sex.
 But you can still keep physical contact in your relationship and share intimacy.
 Talk with your partner about your needs.
-Tell him or her that you want to be close but that you do not feel you are able to have sex.
+Tell him or her that you want to be close but that you don’t feel you are able to have sex.
 Make sure your partner understands you want physical closeness and affection.
 At this time simply touching, hugging, and holding hands may feel more intimate than other forms of physical contact.

 Help take care of your partner

 Adult children may be juggling their own children, jobs, and caring for you.
-It is a stressful time.
-Sometimes they may not be able to meet your expectations.
-Open, honest communication will help you all support each other through this time.
+It’s a stressful time.
+Sometimes they might not be able to meet your expectations.
+Open, honest communication will help you support each other through this time.

 Children and teens